 - Email: TreasORTA@michigan.gov

-The Student Financial Services Bureau (MI Student Aid) is Michigan’s go-to resource for student financial aid.
+The Office of Postsecondary Financial Planning (MI Student Aid) is Michigan’s go-to resource for student financial aid.
 Through the administration of college savings programs, scholarships, grants, and student loan repayment programs, MI Student Aid assists Michigan students and families with information and resources that help make college Accessible, Affordable, and Achievable.

 - Director: Anne Wohlfert